ray5273/comentario/docs/content/getting-started/self-host.en.md

 ## Database

+In the simplest of setups, you can opt to use a local, file-based **SQLite** database; however, it's recommended to use a dedicated, much more robust **PostgreSQL** database in a production environment.
 Have a look at the [](installation/requirements) document to learn about the database component.

 ## Server